 Full and Open Competition – GSA eBuy is used when the procurement exceeds the Simplified Acquisition Threshold.
 This gives the procurement officer the ability to limit the sources for the procurement to GSA Schedule Holders.
 This is an advantage because these prospective suppliers have been previously vetted by the GSA.
 The federal buyer must receive at least three responses to the eBuy request and have justification for a best value determination.

-eBuy is an online procurement tool only for GSA Schedule Holders that is used by procurement officers to facilitate the request for quotes on proposals for products and services buy federal buyers.
-The average eBEbuy procurement is sent to seven GSA Schedule Holders of which between three and four respond.
+eBuy is an online procurement tool only for GSA Schedule holders that is used by procurement officers to facilitate the request for quotes on proposals for products and services buy federal buyers.
+The average eBuy procurement is sent to seven GSA Schedule holders of which between three and four responds.

-5 years with the potential of 3 more 5 year renewals for a potential of 20 years total.
+5 years with the potential of three more 5-year renewals for a potential of 20 years total.

-SmartPay is very similar process to taking a credit card.
+SmartPay is a very similar process to taking a credit card.
 The GSA SmartPay Program is the world’s largest commercial payment solution program.
-GSA schedule holders must accept SmartPay in order to ease the process for purchases made under the micro-purchase threshold.
+GSA Schedule holders must accept SmartPay in order to ease the process for purchases made under the micro-purchase threshold.

-State and local governments have use of GSA Schedules through two platforms, the Cooperative Purchasing and Disaster Recovery Purchasing Programs.
-State and Local government use of GSA Schedules has been a high growth area for the GSA in recent years.
+State and local governments have the use of GSA Schedules through two platforms: The Cooperative Purchasing and Disaster Recovery Purchasing Programs.
+State and local government use of GSA Schedules has been a high growth area for the GSA in recent years.

-Yes the process is preforming a contract modification which must be approved by the GSA; however, this is a much quicker process then getting on the initial schedule
+Yes, the process is performing a contract modification that must be approved by the GSA; however, this is a much quicker process than getting on the initial schedule

 The government is obligated to purchase under each resultant contract a guaranteed minimum of $2,500 during the contract term.
 But, more importantly, a GSA Schedule Contract provides your firm with a hunting license in which to obtain federal business.
 A firm should consider developing a federal marketing plan in order to take full advantage of its GSA Schedule opportunities.